brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

  * Or equivalently, you might ask: which subset of alternative parent next-hops should these disaggregated routes use instead?
 This is the question that positive disaggregation answers.

-It is complex to answer these questions.
-The answer depends on the topology of the network, where the prefixes are located in the network, and which links and nodes have failed at any particular moment in time.
+The answer to these questions is complex.
+It depends on the topology of the network, where the prefixes are located in the network, and which links and nodes have failed at any particular moment in time.